mruby/mruby/doc/mrbgems/README.md

 * Gem _MUST NOT_ have a *mrblib* folder in case it doesn't have a Ruby extension
 * Only Ruby files in the root directory of *mrblib* will be integrated
+* C files in the directory of *src* are overriding object files with the same name.

 If you have ideas how to fix these issues without implementing to much complexity into the code please provide your code or idea.